RdlMeshGeometry

 default: 2.0

-The maximum resolution to tessellate a mesh.
-An edge on input face will be tessellated to at most n segments when "mesh resolution" is set to n.
-If "adaptive error" is set to 0, every edge on input face will be uniformly tessellated to "mesh resolution".
-Otherwise renderer will adaptively tessellate mesh based on camera information
+The maximum resolution to which a mesh will be tessellated.
+NOTE: to prevent t-junctions, only even values are supported.
+If "mesh resolution" is set to n, it will first be rounded up to N=n+1 for odd n, N=n for even n.
+An edge on an input face will then be tessellated to at most N segments.
+If "adaptive error" is set to 0, every edge on the input face will be uniformly tessellated to N segments.
+Otherwise the mesh will tessellated adaptively based on its relationship to the camera.

 normal_list